Saturday, February 28, 2026

 Notes

 Roe Bucks is, as you may have guessed from the name, a member of the Bucks bar family, which also includes Buckshot, Buck Wild, and until recently, Two Bucks, which this is the reincarnation of.
 It's been open since Halloween, and is intended to differ from its predecessor by being more of a cocktail lounge, although it is still very approachable.
-I actually went here twice, the first time solo, and had such a great time chatting with the owner and random patrons that I came back with the rest of the crew and we had a great time again.
+I actually went here twice, the first time solo, and had such a great time chatting with the owner and random patrons that I came back with the rest of the crew for the "official" visit and we had a great time again.
 One of the things that still impresses me about Sixth Street, especially as I age, is how easy it is to walk into a bar and start having good conversations with total strangers.
 Part of that is strong ownership - the owner is a longstanding member of the bar community - and part of that is that Austin is still a friendly city, despite the tiresome "things were perfect right before you moved here" sentiments you occasionally hear from folks who should know better.

 It's a cliché, but whenever I read old articles about the problems of Sixth Street, they often feel like they could have been written yesterday, and it is actually somewhat reassuring to think that its problems can't really be so bad, or we wouldn't all still be here having so much fun.
 "One man's modus ponens is another man's modus tollens" is not a syllogism you usually see applied to barhopping, but it is immensely comforting to drop into a well-run bar like Roe Bucks and feel like your great night could be repeated a thousand times into the future no matter how daunting the challenges facing nightlife in Austin might seem.
 I always try to be positive about the bars I visit, but I genuinely have nothing but good things to say about this one.